normanzb/beam/README.md

 dropTo

-A simple plugin for jQuery, helps you to drop element to a position which respect to another element.
+Position element with respect to another element.

 ## Usage ##